PERSONAL INSURANCE

 DOES A PERSONAL UMBRELLA REPLACE HOME OR AUTO LIABILITY?

-SHOULD JEWELRY AND VALUABLES BE SCHEDULED?
+SHOULD JEWELRY AND VALUABLES BE SCHEDULED SEPARATELY?

 IS RENTAL PROPERTY INSURANCE DIFFERENT FROM HOMEOWNERS INSURANCE?